You can add up to eight discs to your Cloud Server and you can choose from two grades of storage:

 You can check that all is well with this command:

 You should see output something like this, but the numbers will vary:

 /dev/vdb 50G 53M 47G 1% /mnt/extra-storage

-- Find your Cloud Server and click on the
+- Find your Cloud Server in the ‘Servers‘ section and click on the

 Add discbutton.
 Note that if you change the label of a disc, it doesn’t affect how your operating system will see the disc.

 - Open Windows Disk Management (Windows key + R, type